annnhuang/annnhuang.github.io/_projects/proj_vr_prox.md

 ---
 layout: project
 title: 'Investigating proxemics behaviors towards individuals, pairs, and groups in virtual reality'
-caption: Study investigating how the interpersonal distances towards social configurations of human-like avatars are maintained by the users
+caption: A study investigating how the interpersonal distances towards social configurations of human-like avatars are maintained by the users
 description: >
-  The results of the study offer insights for designers to create a more intuitive or social-aware virtual environment
+  The results of the study offer insights on creating a more intuitive or socially-aware virtual environment populated with human-like avatars in different social configurations (photo by Vinicius "amnx" Amano on Unsplash).
 date: 8 May 2024
 image:
   path: /assets/img/projects/pic_vr_prox.jpg